a-soong/1701QCA-Assessment1/replicationproject/replication.md

 ![Image](sprintrace.png)

-This project is related to mine because as it's related to time and speed.
-This system is practical and is simple in design.
+This project is similar in the way it deals with distance and speed.
+This system is practical and simple in design.

 ### Related project 2 ###